drhsqlite/fossil-mirror/www/capabilities.md

 “anonymous”.
 This category is not well-named, because the default caps are all about modifying repository content: edit existing wiki pages, change one’s own password, create new ticket report formats, and modify existing tickets.
-This category would be better named “contributor,” or “participant.”
+This category would be better named “participant”.

 Those in the “developer” category get all of the above plus the **[d](#d)[e](#e)[i](#i)** caps: delete wiki articles and tickets, view sensitive user material, and check in changes.

-The default setup does not explicitly define anything between “developer” and “setup,” but there is the intermediary [Admin capability, **a**](#a).

 [bot]: ./antibot.wiki